Reservoir Computing Approach to Quantum State Measurement: Abstract

 \section{Abstract}

-Rapid and accurate quantum state measurement is important for maximizing the extracted information from a quantum system.
-Its optimization plays a critical role in particular for multi-qubit quantum processors deployed for NISQ-era quantum algorithms, quantum simulators, as well as a fault-tolerant variant of quantum computation.
-Here we propose reservoir computing as a hardware-based solution to quantum state readout of superconducting multi-qubit systems.
-We consider a small network of Kerr oscillators realized by Josephson parametric oscillators, which can be implemented with minimal device overhead and in the same platform as the measured quantum system.
-We theoretically analyze its ability to operate as a reservoir computer to classify stochastic time-dependent signals subject to quantum statistical features.
-We then apply this Kerr network reservoir computer to joint multi-qubit readout.
-We demonstrate rapid multinomial classification of these measurement trajectories with a fidelity exceeding that of conventional filtering approaches.
-This reservoir computing framework avoids computationally expensive training standard for neural-networks.
-We highlight this by showing more than an order of magnitude reduction in training cost to achieve theoretically optimal fidelity on a two-qubit joint dispersive readout task, when compared with state-of-the-art filtering approaches.
-Our results indicate that an unoptimized Kerr Reservoir Computer can operate as a low latency analog processor at the computational edge and provide rapid and robust processing of quantum state measurement.
+Efficient quantum state measurement is important for maximizing the extracted information from a quantum system.
+For multi-qubit quantum processors in particular, the development of a scalable architecture for rapid and high-fidelity readout remains a critical unresolved problem.
+Here we propose reservoir computing as a resource-efficient solution to quantum measurement of superconducting multi-qubit systems.
+We consider a small network of Josephson parametric oscillators, which can be implemented with minimal device overhead and in the same platform as the measured quantum system.
+We theoretically analyze the operation of this Kerr network as a reservoir computer to classify stochastic time-dependent signals subject to quantum statistical features.
+We apply this reservoir computer to the task of multinomial classification of measurement trajectories from joint multi-qubit readout.
+For a two-qubit dispersive measurement under realistic conditions we demonstrate a classification fidelity reliably exceeding that of an optimal linear filter using only two to five reservoir nodes, while simultaneously requiring far less calibration data \textendash{} as little as a single measurement per state.
+We understand this remarkable performance through an analysis of the network dynamics and develop an intuitive picture of reservoir processing generally.
+Finally, we demonstrate how to operate this device to perform two-qubit state tomography and continuous parity monitoring with equal effectiveness and ease of calibration.
+This reservoir processor avoids computationally intensive training common to other deep learning frameworks and can be implemented as an integrated cryogenic superconducting device for low-latency processing of quantum signals on the computational edge.